MikeRow/BananoPHP/README.md

 ## Welcome third-party implementations

-* HTML/JavaScript Nano node manager using ncm
+* HTML/JavaScript ncm visual manager
 <pre>A kind of node visual manager
 One or more HTML/JavaScript pages that connect via SSH to a server hosting a Nano node and ncm
 </pre>